 - Make it easy.
 Make your customers as comfortable as possible giving reviews.
 Provide question prompts so they don’t have to search for something to say.
 Allow them to share a testimonial with just a few clicks.

 - Ask at the right time.
 When a customer comes in for an appointment or a regular visit, ask if they have a minute to share their thoughts.
 Or, if an online purchase was completed, ask for a testimonials when you ask how their experience was.
+(If you are asking for reviews for a third-party site, make sure the site allows this practice).

 - Be sincere.
 While paid and fake testimonials rely on deception, real testimonials allow you to just be yourself.
 Tell the customer what you think of your relationship and why their public approval is important to you.